Thunderbird Transformation Mask

 On View: Arts of the Americas Galleries, 5th Floor

-The Thunderbird is believed to be an Ancestral Sky Being of the Namgis clan of the Kwakwaka’wakw, who say that when this bird ruffles its feathers, it causes thunder and when it blinks its eyes, lightning flashes.
-The Namgis relate how Thunderbird flew out of the heavens to assist a man who had been transformed into a large halibut, and when his assistance was finished, Thunderbird removed his headdress and winged cape and became human.
-When this mask is worn and danced during Winter Ceremony potlatches, the wearer opens and shuts the beak, revealing a human form within.
-The rest of the performer’s body may be covered with a cape or feathers.
+Thunderbird is an ancestor of the 'Na̲mgis clan of the Kwakwa̲ka̲’wakw people, who say that thunder claps when he ruffles his feathers and lightning flashes when he blinks.
+Long ago, Thunderbird flew out of the heavens to assist a man who had been transformed into a halibut; when he finished helping, Thunderbird removed his headdress and winged cape and became human.
+During winter potlatch ceremonies, the wearer of a mask like this one opened and shut the beak, revealing the human form within.

 Cedar, pigment, leather, nails, metal plate

 Open: 31 x 45 x 47 in.
 (78.7 x 114.3 x 119.4 cm)

 Closed: 20 1/2 x 17 x 29 1/2 in.
 (52.1 x 43.2 x 74.9 cm)

 7/2012 new measurements when opened, 47" out from wall, 45" wide, 31 " height (show scale)